zengwenjie128/zengwenjie128/README.md

 - ⚡ Fun fact: ...
 -->
 #### - 🌱 I have graduated from Shenzhen Middle School in 2019
+#### - 👯 I have graduated from Huazhong University of Science and Technology in 2023
-#### - ✨ I’m currently studying at Huazhong University of Science and Technology
+#### - ✨ I’m currently studying at Tsinghua University
 #### - I'm currious about machine learning,mathematics
 #### - 😄 Happy life and make progress every day